BuilderIO/builder/.changeset/angry-ears-drop.md

 '@builder.io/sdk-vue': patch
 ---

-Stricter checking of trusted hosts.
+Added a `trustedHosts` prop to `Content`.
+It is used to determine whether the SDK can enable editing/previewing mode within a host.
+Also added stricter default checking of trusted hosts.